Do ever find yourself wanting to live an authentic life yet feeling the pressure to conform and perform?

 At this point, everyone thought I’d lost it for sure.
 I got advice from well-meaning people not to ‘waste’ a good education.

-But I went on to do photography well and built a brand that connected well with my tribe.
+But I went on to do photography well and built a brand that connected well with my clients.

 Growing up I never even considered not relaxing my hair because the perception was that unrelaxed hair was unkempt.

-But in 2012, after having my first child, something in me snapped and I cut it all off without consulting anyone but my hairdresser and my husband.
+But in 2012, after having my first child, something in me snapped.
+I cut off all my hair without consulting anyone but my hairdresser and my husband.

 At the time I didn’t think I was ‘going’ natural or anything like that, I was just tired of the process of relaxing because my scalp couldn’t handle the chemical relaxer, and I thought I could save money by going this route, ha ha.